 Support teaching, research, and patient care.

-Dr. Fredericson specializes in Physical Medicine and Rehabilitation (PM&R) with a unique approach to the diagnosis, treatment, and prevention of sports injuries.
-He is the first physician promoted to Professor of PM&R at Stanford University and is currently Director of PM&R Sports Medicine in the Department of Orthopaedic Surgery, a Principal Investigator with the Wu Tsai Human Performance Alliance and is Co-Director of the Stanford Longevity Center with a focus on Lifestyle Medicine, Fitness and Performance.
-He is also Head Team Physician for the Stanford Track & Field and Swimming Teams and the Medical Director for Stanford Club Sports.
-In addition, he is Founder and Director of the Stanford RunSafe Injury Prevention Program and has volunteered at both a national and international level with USA Track & Field and the International Olympic Committee.Dr.
+Dr. Fredericson is the first physician promoted to Professor of Physical Medicine & Rehabilitation (PM&R) at Stanford University and is currently Director of PM&R Sports Medicine in the Department of Orthopaedic Surgery, Co-Director of the Stanford Longevity Center, and Founder of Lifestyle Medicine (https://longevity.stanford.edu/lifestyle/lifestyle-medicine-2/).
+He is also the Head Team Physician for the Stanford Track & Field and Swimming Teams, the Medical Director for Stanford Club Sports, and a Wu Tsai Human Performance Alliance member.
+In addition, he has volunteered at both a national and international level with USA Track & Field and the International Olympic Committee.Dr.
 Fredericson has been a featured speaker at numerous national and international sports medicine and rehabilitation symposiums and Visiting Professor at many institutions around the country.
-He has published over 200 peer-reviewed articles, 38 book chapters and four books focused on an improved understanding and treatment strategies for overuse injuries in athletes.
-He is currently on the Men's Health Magazine Advisory Board and has also held several scientific editorial appointments, among which are senior founding editor, PM&R, the official scientific journal of the American Academy of Physical Medicine and Rehabilitation (2007 to 2014); associate editor, Clinical Journal of Sports Medicine (1999 to 2004); and editorial board member, Physician and Sports Medicine (1996 to 1999).
-Most recently he was appointed Co-Chairman of the Research Task Force for the Sports Medicine and Exercise Science Committee of USA Track & Field and has been honored with several prestigious grants from the Pac-12 Conference Student-Athlete Health & Well-Being Grant Program.
-His work's impact is widely recognized: he is listed on ResearchGate as one of their top-cited researchers (97.5 percentile).
-He is also frequently featured in national and international media and lay publications with over 250 interviews for his expertise on a wide range of sports medicine, fitness, and health promotion topics.Dr.
+He has published over 215 peer-reviewed articles, 40 book chapters, and five books focused on an improved understanding and treatment strategies for overuse injuries in athletes.
+He is currently on the Men's Health Magazine Advisory Board and has also held several scientific editorial appointments, among which are senior founding editor, PM&R, the official scientific journal of the American Academy of Physical Medicine and Rehabilitation (2007 to 2014); associate editor, Clinical Journal of Sports Medicine (1999 to 2004); and editorial board member, Physician and Sports Medicine (1996 to 1999) and associate editor of the textbook, Essentials of Physical Medicine and Rehabilitation, 4rd Edition.
+He has also served as Co-Chairman of the Research Task Force for the Sports Medicine and Exercise Science Committee of USA Track & Field and has been honored with several prestigious grants from the Pac-12 Conference Student-Athlete Health & Well-Being Grant Program.
+His work's impact is widely recognized: he is listed on ResearchGate as one of their top-cited researchers (99th percentile).
+He is also frequently featured in national and international media and lay publications, with over 250 interviews for his expertise on a wide range of sports medicine, fitness, and health promotion topics.Dr.
 Fredericson created the first ACGME Sports Medicine Fellowship at Stanford University and continues as Fellowship Director.
-He has received a variety of awards for his efforts to develop and foster musculoskeletal education and research for medical students, residents, and fellows.
-He founded several programs including courses on Lifestyle Medicine and Sports Medicine for Stanford medical and undergraduates, and a monthly orthopedic consultation service at the Arbor Free Clinic.
-For the past 20 years; he has also offered an international research fellowship in sports medicine with participation from physicians around the world including South Korea, Spain, Singapore, Brazil, France, China, and Japan.
+He has received various honors, including the American Academy of PM&R PASSOR Mid-Career Legacy Award and the 2023 Distinguished Member Award, for his efforts to develop and foster musculoskeletal education and research for medical students, residents, and fellows.
+He founded several programs, including Lifestyle Medicine and Sports Medicine courses for Stanford medical and undergraduates, a monthly orthopedic consultation service at the Stanford Arbor Free Clinic, the Stanford RunSafe Injury Prevention Program, and Lifestyle Medicine Program.
+For the past 20 years, he has also offered an international research fellowship in sports medicine with participation from physicians worldwide, including Switzerland, South Korea, Spain, Singapore, Brazil, France, China, and Japan.
 As a result of this experience, many of these physicians have been promoted to major sports medicine and academic appointments in their home countries.

 American Board of Family Practice